 At the University of Hong Kong, her research team seeks to enhance both mental and physical health for quality living for Hong Kong people.
-To realize this aim, the team applies theoretical frameworks from personality and social psychology to the understanding of real-life problems such as stress and coping, psychosomatic disorders, emotional disorders, and health-risk behaviors.
+To realize this aim, the team applies theoretical frameworks from personality and social psychology to the understanding of real-life problems such as information technology addiction, stress and coping, psychosomatic disorders, emotional disorders, and health-risk behaviors.
 The research group also organizes workshops, courses, and lectures to promote public awareness regarding mental and physical health.

 - Applied Social Psychology

 - Gender Psychology

 - Interpersonal Processes

 - Motivation, Goal Setting